List of birds of Finland: Loons

 Loons are a group of aquatic birds found in many parts of North America and Northern Europe.
 They are the size of a large duck or small goose, which they somewhat resemble in shape when swimming, but to which they are completely unrelated.
-In particular, loons' legs are set very far back which assists swimming underwater but makes walking on land extremely difficult.
+In particular, loons' legs are set very far back which assists in swimming underwater but makes walking on land extremely difficult.